Undergraduate Degree Requirements

 - Writing for the Sciences course (3 credits) (ENG 21003).

-Residency Requirement (BS): 36 CREDITS are required to be taken at CCNY.
+Residency Requirement (BS): 38 CREDITS are required to be taken at CCNY (or 36 if you declared psychology as your major prior to fall 2019).

 - These can be any combination of the following: